kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 * `request` is the login request made to passport.
 The object format is `{query: {passport: 'crendentials'}, original: Request}` (see [the `Request` documentation](#request))
 * `...`: varies, depending on the used strategy

 The function **must** return a `Promise` that resolves to either the user id if the user is authenticated, or an object containing a message string attribute giving the reason why it can not be authenticated.
-The function should reject the Promise if an error occures (note: an authentication rejection is *not* an error).
+The function should reject the Promise if an error occurs (note: an authentication rejection is *not* an error).

 ### The exists function

-You have to implement an `exists` function (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to verify if a user can authenticated with your strategy.
+You have to implement an `exists` function (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to verify if a user can be authenticated using your strategy.

 Here is the generic signature of the `exists` function you have to implement: